 Four GCSE Option blocks are also offered and cover all the GCSE subjects listed in this Curriculum Section.

-All Sixth form boys study 4 full A level subjects.
+All Sixth Form students study 4 full A level subjects.
 We believe that committing to four A-level subjects for two years is the best post-16 preparation for university and working life.

 Both AS and A level courses receive an equal number of lessons – 11 lessons per fortnight.